ProbablyManuel/requiem/components/documentation/src/Artifacts.md

 * **Arch-Mage Hood**: Spells are 10% stronger and last 10% longer.
 Magicka increases by 75.
 Absorb spells deal 35% less damage to you.
 Magic deals 5% less damage to you.
 * **Arch-Mage Robes**: Spells cost 20% less to cast.
 Magicka regenerates 300% faster.
 Magic deals 15% less damage to you.
 Poison deals 100% less damage to you.
 * **Cicero's Boots**: Movement noise is 100% quieter.
-* **Cicero's Clothes**: Illusions spells cost 20% less.
+* **Cicero's Clothes**: Illusion spells cost 20% less.
 Magicka regenerates 250% faster.
 * **Cicero's Gloves**: Armor penetration with one-handed weapons is increased by 10.
 * **Cicero's Hat**: You are 40% harder to detect.
 * **Greybeard Boots**: The Voice can be used 10% more often.
 * **Greybeard Hood**: The Voice can be used 10% more often.
 * **Greybeard Robes**: The Voice can be used 10% more often.
-* **Miraak's Boots**: Increases chance to absorb the magicka from hostile spells by 50%.
+* **Miraak's Boots**: You have a 50% chance to absorb the magicka from hostile spells.
 * **Miraak's Gloves**: Magicka increases by 200.
 Absorb spells deal 35% less damage to you.
 * **Miraak's Robes**: Spells cost 25% less to cast.
 Magicka regenerates 300% faster.
 Poison deals 100% less damage to you.
 Tentacles reach out to those who dare to hit Hermaeus Mora's champion, dealing 400 irresistible damage.
 * **Nazir's Boots**: Frost deals 50% less damage to you.